3rh4rd7/myblog/README.md

 # 📚 Learning Project for Yandex

-This is a basic learning project designed for deployment in a servlet container (e.g., Apache Tomcat).
+This is a basic learning project designed for playing with Spring Boot.

 ## 🔧 How to Build